-Our favourite VPN right now for Australia is ExpressVPN but it's worth taking a look at the competition so we've ranked 5 of the best below.
+Our favourite VPN right now for Australia is ExpressVPN but it's worth taking a look at the competition so we've ranked ten of the best below.

-Before we delve into the provider list it's worth taking a few minutes to consider some of the features you should be looking for.
+Before we delve into the Virtual Private Network provider list, it's worth taking a few minutes to consider some of the features you should be looking for.

-While choosing a VPN for Australia is much the same as choosing a VPN for America or the UK for example, there are one or two unique factors to consider.
+While choosing a VPN in Australia is much the same as choosing a VPN for America or the UK for example, there are one or two unique factors to consider.

-Below are our recommended 5 VPN services for Australia.
+Below are our recommended ten VPN services for Australia.